 What is Legionnaires’ disease?

 Legionnaires’ disease (or Legionellosis) is a type of pneumonia.
-It is caused by a bacteria (Legionella) that grows in warm water.
+It is caused by a type of bacteria (Legionella) that grows in warm water.

 Is the disease contagious?

 No. Legionnaires’ disease is not spread from person to person.
 People only get sick by breathing in water vapor containing the bacteria (for example, by inhaling contaminated mist from faucets, showers, whirlpools or cooling towers).
 People who are sick cannot make others sick.

 Who is at risk?